Nevenall/ghosting-the-edge/manuscript.md

 Congrats!
 You finally made it to the hacking section.
 I hope a bunch of you skipped straight here.
 This section starts with background material about the things hackers do, what they do to them to, and the tools they use to do it.
 Then you'll find rules for two ways to resolve hacking attempts: as an action, or as a scene.

 For a hacker, everything here is common knowledge, but this is far from everything you'll run into.
 There are other things out there beyond the keen of your work-a-day hacker.
-Half-crazed Frankenstein IC lurking in forgotten servers, rogue AI who capture hackers and try to “debug” their minds, and rumors of ghost hacks that can rewrite your soul.
+Half-crazed Frankenstein IC lurking in forgotten servers, rogue AI who capture hackers and try to "debug" their minds, and rumors of ghost hacks that can rewrite your soul.

 #### {callout} Hacking Terms